GarryLed/Webdesign-development-Website_Project/readme.md

  - Carousel captions are displayed

 ### Large Devices (LG)
-  --bs-breakpoint-lg: 992px;
+-breakpoint-lg: 992px;
 Changes at this breakpoint:
 - Product cards are displayed in a three coloumn layout
--

-### Extra Large Devices (XL)
--bs-breakpoint-xl: 1200px;
-Changes at this breakpoint:

-### Media Queries

 # 5. Performance
 [Explain what you have done to improve the performance of your site, and any changes you could make for a production site.]

 I imporved performance of the site in a few ways:
 1. Loading CSS at the top of each page, but loading JavaScript at the bottom of each page, which will help the pages load faster.
-3. Optimizing images by resizing them and makeing them smaller
+2. Optimizing images by resizing them and makeing them smaller
+3. Minifying JavaScript and CSS files

 # 6. SEO
-[Explain what you have done to improve the SEO of your site.
-Illustrate with screenshot examples from your code]
 1. Image optimisation
 2. Meta tags
 3. Title optimisation for each page
 4. Meta Description
 5. Keywords on each page
-6. Page speed
+6. Internal Links
 7. Image alt text
+8. Target keywords in description

 # 7. Accessibility